 Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright licence to publish form.

-Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Oxford University Press ("OUP") may retain your email address for the purpose of communicating with you about the article.
-Please notify OUP immediately if your details change.
-If your article is accepted for publication OUP will contact you using the email address you have used in the registration process.
-Please note that OUP does not retain copies of rejected articles.
+Please note that by submitting an article for publication authors confirm that they are the corresponding/submitting author and that Oxford University Press ("OUP") may retain their email address for the purpose of communicating with them about the article.
+Please notify OUP immediately if the contact details change.
+If the article is accepted for publication OUP will contact the corresponding author using the email address that was used in the registration process.

 Open access option for authors

 Cardiovascular Research authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
-After your manuscript is accepted the corresponding author will be required to accept a mandatory licence to publish agreement.
-As part of the licensing process you will be asked to indicate whether or not you wish to pay for open access.
-If you do not select the open access option, your paper will be published with standard subscription-based access and you will not be charged.
+After their manuscript is accepted the corresponding author will be required to accept a mandatory licence to publish agreement.
+As part of the licensing process authors will be asked to indicate whether or not they wish to pay for open access.
+If they do not select the open access option, their paper will be published with standard subscription-based access and they will not be charged.

-You can pay Open Access charges using our Author Services site.
-This will enable you to pay online with a credit/debit card, or request an invoice by email or post.
+Open Access charges can be paid using our Author Services site.
+This will enable authors to pay online with a credit/debit card, or request an invoice by email or post.

 Open access charges are £1700/$3000/€2550; discounted rates are available for authors based in some developing countries (click here for a list of qualifying countries).
 Please note that these charges are in addition to any colour/page charges that may apply.